raisking/atl-wdi/homework/ruby/ruby-intro/3_More_Ruby/readme.md

     Attribute is visible outside.
 It is a short form of readable attribute.

 7. What are 4 benefits Metz outlines for methods that have a single responsibility?

+    Single responsibility is transparent, reasonable, usable, and exemplary.

 8. What are 4 things an object knows when it has a dependency?